GertMadsen/CA3/Backend/README.md

 - before running the web client and the app client for the first time use npm install or yarn install in the root of the web client project.
 - in the package.json file in the web client- and in the app client project, change the serverURL to your backend server location.

+Optional:
+- Activate/deactivate CORS by comment out the @Provider annotation in the CORS request and respons files in the backend project.

+Backend roles available:
+- user
+- admin

 Following endpoints is available in the REST api:

 api/info/user